 We are cultivating a pipeline of novel, oral drug candidates to treat and prevent viral diseases, with an initial focus on stopping the current coronavirus pandemic (COVID-19) and preventing the next, including on-going evaluation of alternative coronavirus targets and other viral families of interest.

 Existing COVID-19 treatment options are falling short due to safety concerns, lack of efficacy against new variants, significant drug-drug interactions (DDIs), limited access, and other factors.
-In non-clinical studies our lead product candidate, PBI-0451, has demonstrated potent antiviral activity against multiple human coronaviruses such as MERS, SARS, OC43 and 229E as well as recent SARS-CoV-2 variants of concern, including those in the Omicron lineage.
-Data from both non-clinical and Phase 1 clinical trials to date support PBI-0451 as a well-tolerated, stand-alone, ritonavir-free oral regimen.
-In September 2022, we initiated a Phase 2 clinical trial to evaluate the antiviral activity, safety and efficacy of PBI-0451, and expect to enroll 210 test-positive patients across approximately 75 sites in the United States.
-Due to its favorable DDI profile, use of concomitant medications for underlying health conditions are not being restricted in this trial.
-PBI-0451 has the potential to offer simplicity in prescribing, dispensing and administration and change the COVID-19 treatment paradigm globally.
+In non-clinical studies our lead product candidate, pomotrelvir, has demonstrated potent antiviral activity against multiple human coronaviruses such as MERS, SARS, OC43 and 229E as well as recent SARS-CoV-2 variants of concern, including those in the Omicron lineage.
+Data from both non-clinical and Phase 1 clinical trials to date support pomotrelvir as a well-tolerated, stand-alone, ritonavir-free oral regimen.
+In December 2022, we completed enrollment in a Phase 2 clinical trial to evaluate the antiviral activity, safety and efficacy of pomotrelvir, enrolling over 250 test-positive patients across multiple sites in the United States.
+Due to its favorable DDI profile, use of concomitant medications for underlying health conditions was not restricted in this trial.
+Pomotrelvir has the potential to offer simplicity in prescribing, dispensing and administration and change the COVID-19 treatment paradigm globally.